-A handicraft, sometimes more precisely expressed as artisanal handicraft, is any of a wide variety of types of work where useful and decorative objects are made completely by hand or by using only simple tools.
-It is a traditional main sector of craft, and applies to a wide range of creative and design activities that are related to making things with ones hands and skill, including work with textiles, mold able and rigid materials, paper, plant bers, etc. Usually the term is applied to traditional techniques of creating items (whether for personal use or as products) that are both practical and aesthetic.
+A handicraft, sometimes more precisely expressed as an artisanal handicraft is any of a wide variety of work where useful and decorative objects are made completely by hand or by using only simple tools.
+It applies to a wide range of creative and design activities that are related to making things with ones hands and skills, including work with textiles, mold able and rigid materials, paper, plant bers, etc. Usually, the term is applied to traditional techniques of creating items (whether for personal use or as products) that are both practical and aesthetic.

 Collective terms for handicrafts include artisan, handcrafting, crafting, and handicraftsman ship.
 The term arts and crafts is also applied, especially in the United States and mostly to hobbyists and children output rather than items crafted for daily use, but this distinction is not formal, and the term is easily confused with the Arts and Crafts design movement, which is in fact as practical as it is aesthetic.

 Handcrafting has its roots in the rural crafts— the material-goods necessities—of ancient civilizations, and many specific crafts have been practiced for centuries, while others are modern inventions, or popularizations of crafts which were originally practiced in a limited geographic area.

 Many handicrafts use natural, even entirely indigenous, materials while others may prefer modern, non-traditional materials, and even upcycle industrial materials.
 The individual artisanship of a handcrafted item is the paramount criterion; those made by mass production or machines are not handicraft goods.

 Seen as developing the skills and creative interests of students, generally and sometimes towards a particular craft or trade, handicrafts are often integrated into educational systems, both informally and formally.
 Most crafts require the development of skill and the application of patience, but can be learned by virtually anyone.